-In response to the impact that COVID-19 restrictions had on the hospitality sector, the Victorian Government introduced a Temporary Outdoor Dining Initiative.
+In response to the impact of COVID-19 restrictions on the hospitality sector, the Victorian Government introduced a Temporary Outdoor Dining Initiative.
 This Initiative encouraged local councils to support the implementation of temporary extended outdoor dining spaces, including the installation of parklets and pop-up parks.

 What is a parklet?

-A parklet is a footpath extension that provides more space and amenities for people using the street.
+A parklet is a footpath extension that provides more space and amenities for people using the street, including outdoor dining.

 What is a pop-up park?

 Pop-up parks can last a day, many weeks or can become permanent.
-They are smaller green spaces, usually nestled in an urban area.
+They are small green spaces, usually nestled in an urban area.